hvaring/Prism.Autofac.Mutable.Wpf/README.md

 # Prism.Autofac.Mutable.Wpf

 This library offers an alternative to the official Prism.Autofac library for WPF that supports modules.
-Module support for Autofac in Prism will be removed in Prism WPF 7.0 due to Autofac's `ContainerBuilder.Update` being marked as obsolete.
+Module support for Autofac in Prism has been removed in Prism WPF 7.0 due to Autofac's `ContainerBuilder.Update` being marked as obsolete.

 ## How it works